picosh/official-blog/ann/ann-024-prose-with-style.md

 ---
-title: rfc-7 prose with style
+title: prose with style
 description: Providing stability through radical experimentation
 date: 2024-10-01
-tags: [rfc]
+tags: [ann]
+aliases:
+  - rfc-007-prose-with-style
 ---

 We just deployed a new feature for `prose` that we think is worth an